serdarozturk/chainpoint-services/node-proof-state-service/README.md

 ## Data In
 The proof state service serves as the a proof state storage mechanism for all hashes as they are being processed.
-As proofs are constructed for each hash, state data is received and stored from the aggregator and calendar services.
-As anchors objects are completed and added to the proof, a message is also sent to the proof generator service indicating that a Chainpoint proof is ready to be created for the current state data.
+As proofs are constructed for each hash, state data is received and stored in a Crate DB cluster from the aggregator and calendar services.
+As anchors objects are completed and added to the proof, a proof ready message is also queued for the proof generator service indicating that a Chainpoint proof is ready to be created for the current state data.
+These proof ready messages are both published and consumed by this service.
+When receiving

-TODO: Decide how data is stored and document it here.

 #### Aggregator Service
+When an aggregation event occurs, the aggregation service will queue messages bound for the proof state service for each hash in that aggregation event.
 The following is an example of state data published from the aggregator service:
 ```json
 {